ruudruud/ha-crestron-home/README.md

 2. Click "Add Integration"
 3. Search for "Crestron Home"
 4. Enter the following information:
-   - Host: The IP address or hostname of your Crestron Home processor
+   - **Host**: The IP address or hostname of your Crestron Home processor
-   - API Token: The token you generated in the Crestron Home Setup app
+   - **API Token**: The token you generated in the Crestron Home Setup app
-   - Update Interval: How often to poll for updates (in seconds)
+   - **Update Interval**: How often to poll for updates (in seconds)
+     - Default: 30 seconds, Minimum: 10 seconds
+     - Lower values provide more responsive updates but increase system load
-   - Device Types to Include: Select which types of devices to include (lights, shades, scenes, sensors)
+   - **Device Types to Include**: Select which types of devices to include
+     - Lights: All dimmers and switches
+     - Shades: All motorized shades/covers
+     - Scenes: All scenes defined in your Crestron Home system
+     - Binary Sensors: Occupancy sensors and door sensors
+     - Sensors: Photosensors and other measurement devices
 5. Click "Submit"

 ## Usage Examples